idealparable/BibleQ/DidLazarusWriteJohn.md

 This approach to language allows the Hebrew system to communicate clearly in any language -- including English or any other translation.

-This shouldn't surprise us as the all-knowing God chose this language as the one for his original largest chosen culture which preserved his message to humanity, and the language for that message to primarily be in, for OT.
+This shouldn't surprise us as the all-knowing God chose this language as the one for his original largest chosen culture which preserved his message to all humanity, and the language for that message to primarily be in, for OT.

-God obviously fore-knew we would be translating it into every language we could.
+God obviously foreknew we would be translating it into every language we could.

 This is also similar to the rule about parallelism as usually implying equivalence or some other close relationship.
 This is a structure we can see in translation, although some lower-priority structures do get lost a bit like the common plays on words in Hebrew.